LakshmanTurlapati/linkedin-autoconnect-extension/readme.md

 ## 🤝 Contributing

-We thrive on collaboration!
-If you have suggestions, bug reports, or want to contribute, check out our [GitHub Repository](https://github.com/LakshmanTurlapati) and let's make this tool even better together.
+We all thrive on collaboration!
+If you have suggestions, bug reports, or want to contribute, check out my [GitHub Repository](https://github.com/LakshmanTurlapati) and let's make this tool even better together.

 ### How to Contribute